Italy national under-18 football team

-The Italian national under-18 football team represents Italy in international football at an under-18 age level and is controlled by the Italian Football Federation (Federazione Italiana Giuoco Calcio), the governing body for football in Italy.
+The Italian national under-18 football team represents Italy in international football at an under-18 age level and is controlled by the Italian Football Federation (Federazione Italiana Gioco Calcio), the governing body for football in Italy.
 The team was known as Italy national under-17 football team prior 2001.

 The current coach is Daniele Franceschini.

 The under-18 team were compose of players from Italy national under-17 football team of the previous season, as well as new call-up.
 The team acted as the feeder team of Italy national under-19 football team, which compete in UEFA European Under-19 Championship.

 Before 2001, the name of the under-18 team was Italian national under-17 football team (as well as the current under-19 team, was named under-18).
 However, the age limit of the team was always under-17 (calendar age) at the start of season, or under-18 (calendar age) at the end of season.
 In the past, the cut-off date was on 1 August instead of 1 January.